Plastering the Bruises (Mark 1:29-39)

 Matthew 8:16-17 Then upon its getting late they brought to Him many who were possessed by demons, and He cast out the spirits with a word and healed all those having maladies, that the word would be fulfilled which through the prophet Isaiah says: "He has taken our weaknesses and bears our diseases."
 (Isaiah 53:4)

+It may be late, but Christ labors for the sake of His people, for He said, "My Father labors until now, and I labor!"
+(John 5:17).
+Christ spoke those words in response to His performing of works during the Sabbath, and it is ostensibly still the Sabbath day here in Mark (v.21).
 This is the very definition of self-sacrifice, and it is indeed the meaning of "hating your life" (John 12:25), which is not a call for men to be miserable, but to put their supposed needs and progress in this world last so that they can put their kinsmen first, knowing that the Father will provide for them in turn.
-When all men live this way, then the Kingdom of Yahweh becomes manifest upon the earth.
+When all men live this way, the Kingdom of Yahweh becomes manifest upon the earth.

 1:35 And in the morning, having arisen very late at night He went out and departed into a desert place and there He prayed.
 36 And Simon and those with him pursued soon after Him, 37 and they found Him and say to Him that "They all seek You!"
 38 And He says to them: "We should go elsewhere into the neighboring towns, in order that I shall proclaim there.
 For this reason have I come."
 39 And He went proclaiming in their assembly halls and casting out demons in the whole of Galilaia.